icnocop/cuite/README.md

 Visual Studio 2012: `Install-Package CUITe.VS2012 -Pre`
 Visual Studio 2013: `Install-Package CUITe.VS2013 -Pre`

-#### How can I use CUITe?
+#### Using CUITe

 As best practice, we recommend writing object repositories for a more object-oriented approach to testing.
 Object repositories can more easily be created using the object recorder instead of manually creating them for HTML web pages.
-For more information see [How can I record objects using the CUITe Object Recorder?](#how-can-i-record-objects-using-the-cuite-object-recorder) or more code examples [here](https://github.com/icnocop/cuite/tree/master/src).
+For more information see [How can I record objects using the CUITe Object Recorder?](#recording-objects-using-the-cuite-object-recorder) or more code examples [here](https://github.com/icnocop/cuite/tree/master/src).

 Here are simple examples of testing filling out a form: